 Get Outdoors With The Right Sunscreen For Eczema!

 Choosing the best sunscreen for eczema-prone skin doesn’t have to be difficult!

-Remember to avoid harmful chemicals, look for a broad-spectrum sunscreen, and ensure your selection is water- and sweat-resistant for optimum sun protection.
+Remember to avoid harmful chemicals, choose mineral ingredients, look for a broad-spectrum sunscreen as well as the right SPF, and ensure your selection is water- and sweat-resistant for optimum sun protection.

 When it comes to protecting eczema-prone skin from the sun’s harsh rays, you can’t go wrong with Mustela’s range of sun protection products — all of which are certified by the NEA and formulated with non-nano zinc oxide.